codeballet/dockerize-django-authentication/README.md

 In more general terms, the approach that I developed could be described as having a somewhat modular character.
 It may be loosely compared with the React framework: My JavaScript classes in some ways approximate the modular functionality of React components, but without having to use the JSX syntax.
 Instead, my approach consistently uses vanilla JavaScript.

 One potential downside of my approach may be that the structure of the website becomes a bit more abstract and complex, as virtually no HTML is used at all.
-Everything on the page consists of JavaScript instances of modular Classes and Objects.
+Almost everything on the page consists of JavaScript instances of modular Classes and Objects.

 However, one of the advantages of the modular approach is that it makes it easier to track various states, and to modify the pages based on those states.
 In particular, I use two Classes: `UserState` and `BrowserState`.
-The former for keeping track of the state of the user, wether they are logged in and logged out, and the latter for keeping track of the Website, which virtual page the user is on.
+The former for keeping track of the state of the user, wether they are logged in and logged out, and the latter for keeping track of the website, as in which 'page' the user is on.

 The `BrowserState` Class enables the navigation buttons to be dynamically coloured and responding to user interaction, depending on which page they are watching.
 The `UserState` class makes it possible to easily show or hide elements of the interface, depending on wether the user is logged in or logged out.

 ### Preparing for production

 Fifthly, I have started to think about how to prepare the application for production.
-In particular, I have moved several of the configuration parameters to a `.env.dev` file, which later on can be complemented by a `.env.prod` file, once the project goes to production.
+In particular, I have moved several of the configuration parameters to a `.env.dev` file, which later on may be complemented by a `.env.prod` file, once the project goes to production.

 The planned `.env.prod` file will contain sensitive and secret materials, such as the Django `SECRET_KEY` variable, and the database password, and should hence be kept strictly private.